JaMo42/fmt/README.md

     `fmt_init_threading()` must be called before any of these functions are used.
     Note that you can still use `fmt_init_threading()` if this is not defined in which case it will just do nothing.

-- `FMT_DEFAULT_FLOAT_PRECISION` [`3`]
+- `FMT_DEFAULT_FLOAT_PRECISION` [`-1`]

     Number of digits to appear after the radix character for floating point conversions, if not specified by the format string.
+If `-1`, all available digits are written and if the fraction is zero it is omitted.

 - `FMT_BIN_GROUP_NIBBLES`